Ashu-hub/All-About-Java/Concurrency.md

 # CompletableFuture:-
 	This is a class introduced in 1.8 in Concurrent API.
 	Why?- To support Asynchronous computation.
-	Java 5 introduced Future interface for handling Asynchronouscomputation but it does not have any methods to combine these computation or handle possible errors.
+	Java 5 introduced Future interface for handling Asynchronous computation but it does not have any methods to combine these computation or handle possible errors.
 	CompletableFuture is a framework with 50 diff methods for composing, combining, executing Asynchronous computation steps and handling errors

 	It provide a way to execute multiple threads at once, withour blocking the main thread.
 	It provide methods like supplyAsync(Supplier), thenApply(), thenAccept()

-## Differences between execute() and submit()
+## Differences between execute() and submit() of Executor Service
+	execute() returns Future Reference
+	submit method does not returns anything.

 # Condition :-
 	This is a Interface in Java.
 Condition Instances are similar to Wait, notify and notifyAll.
 	Imp Methods:-